Created on

 HA telnet sessions between cluster units over HA heartbeat links use Ethertype 0x8893.
 The telnet sessions are used to synchronize the cluster configurations.
 Telnet sessions are also used when an administrator uses the execute ha manage command to connect from one cluster unit CLI to another.
 The Ethertype of these packets can be changed using the l2ep-eth-type option of the config system ha command.

 Understanding the different types of heartbeat packets will ease troubleshooting.
-Heartbeat packets are recognized as layer 2 frames, the switches and routers on your heartbeat network that connect to heartbeat interfaces must be configured to allow them to pass through.
-If layer2 frames are dropped by these network devices, heartbeat traffic will not be allowed between the cluster units.
+Heartbeat packets are recognized as layer 2 frames; the switches and routers on the heartbeat network that connect to heartbeat interfaces must be configured to allow them to pass through.
+If layer 2 frames are dropped by these network devices, heartbeat traffic will not be allowed between the cluster units.

-For example, some third party network equipment may not allow Ethertype 0x8893, therefore the unit can still be found in the HA cluster, but the configuration will never synchronize, and you will not be able to "execute ha manage" the other unit, or the checksum of the slave unit may not be shown accordingly on the Master unit.
-In this case, sniff Ethertype 0x8893 to see if it is one way traffic:
+For example, some third party network equipment may not allow Ethertype 0x8893, therefore the unit can still be found in the HA cluster, but the configuration will never synchronize, and it will not be able to 'execute ha manage' the other unit, or the checksum of the secondary unit may not be shown accordingly on the Primary unit.
+In this case, sniff Ethertype 0x8893 to see if it is one-way traffic:

 diagnose sniffer packet any 'ether proto 0x8893' 4